podchasova11/mobile-testing-interview-questions/README.md

 Overall, using Xcode is a simple and straightforward way to install a test app on an iOS device from your local machine using drag-and-drop.
 This process does not require the use of any command-line tools or commands.

-## How to enable Developer options on Android devices?
+## How to enable Developer Options on Android devices?

-To enable Developer options on an Android device, you can follow these steps:
+To enable Developer Options on an Android device, you can follow these steps:

 1. Open the Settings app: From the home screen or app drawer, tap the Settings icon to open the Settings app.
 2. Scroll down and tap "About phone": Scroll down to the bottom of the Settings menu and tap the "About phone" option.